Evil-Apple-GameGuides/BPSR_Season3_FrostBeam_Guide/index.md

 ## General Playstyle

 Frost Beam in Season 3 is a stationary frost cannon with limited mobility.
-To play the class well, a greater focus is needed on understanding the **minimum required movement** to complete raid or dungeon mechanics.
+To play the class well, a greater focus is needed on understanding the **minimum required movement** to complete raid or dungeon mechanics and burst windows around the mechanics.

 Frost Beam is a **burst DPS** class that can specialize in either **AoE damage** or **single-target damage**, depending on the build.
 Builds can be swapped using presets based on the encounter.
 While adjustments are possible, frost beam is generally not a great AoE DPS in most dungeon content.
 It falls behind skyward, falcon and smite in most mob packs.
 It performs slightly worse than formless and vanguard when mob packs are more spread out / do gather well from maelstrom.